BarisAlbayrakIEEE/StructuralAnalysis/README.md

 ### 3.4.
 The Architecture: The 2nd Overview <a id='sec34'></a>

-In this section, I will discuss about the two important compoonents of the SAA:
+In this section, I will discuss about the two important components of the SAA:
 - Frontend
 - Plugins

 #### 3.4.1.
 Frontend

-This project excludes the details of the frontend development.
+**This project excludes the details of the frontend development.**
 However, the architecture and design need some solid definitions about the UI in order to have a clear interface.
 Following two were the initial requirements related to the UI:
 - The SAA will define a UI form for each type.